imofftoseethewizard/plguile3/README.md

 Version 0.24.0 will be the pre-1.0 beta release.

-The 0.24.x versions will include
+The 0.24.x versions will add

 - documentation and examples
 - support for Postgres 12, 13, 15, and 16
 - packaging for pgxn, deb, rpm, and apk.

-The 0.25.x releases will include extensions and usability updates after use in at least one large project.
+The 0.25.x versions will include extensions and usability updates after use in at least one large project.

 Post 1.0 improvements: